 When there's lightning or the possibility of lightning, get out of the water immediately, whether you're in a boat, wading or on shore.
 Safety first.
 Plus, there's no way you're going to catch fish in a violent storm.

 Tides raise and lower the water level approximately two times per day and affect where fish are located and how they feed.
-The timing of a high or low tide changes daily and is also different for each coastal area.
+When deciding when to fish, keep in mind that timing of a high or low tide changes daily and is also different for each coastal area.

 A shallow area that might hold fish and may be a good spot to fish during a high tide, might be a bare mud bank during low tide conditions.
 And a slough (a slight depression in the bottom) that might be perfect for bottom feeding fish during a low tide, might be too deep and difficult to fish on a high tide.